phe-sto/CoBOL-GraalVM/README.md

 [llvmttoolchain](https://www.graalvm.org/docs/reference-manual/languages/llvm/#llvm-toolchain).
 On my system I already have `clang` and `lli` so I created symlinks `gu-clang` and `gu-lli`.
-I prefer to create a symlink with a different name for `clang` and `lli` executables rather that extending the path which will required the use of `update-alternatives`.
+I prefer to create a symlink with a different name for `clang` and `lli` executables rather than extending the path which will required the use of `update-alternatives`.
 A great [medium](https://medium.com/graalvm/graalvm-llvm-toolchain-f606f995bf) post from an Oracle collaborator detail the GraalVM llvm-toolchain.